 Music production is an interesting case study in reproducibility, network effects, and the economics of late capitalism.
 It’s also pertinent for me as an electronic musician.

-There is an east-west divide here.
+China seems to be special here, at least compared to the west.
 Multimodal Business Models as a Product Strategy by Connie Chan:

 apps in the United States are part of either the eyeball economy or part of the wallet economy.…